- While self-protection is enabled, uninstalling or upgrading Endpoint Security will require the Organisational uninstall password.

 Manage self-protection after installation using cpSelfProtection utility

-- The utility is located here:
+- The utility is installed here:

 /Library/Application\ Support/Checkpoint/Endpoint\ Security/cpSelfProtection